 This exciting partnership with area middle and high school music programs continues this season, welcoming music students to attend our concerts and dress rehearsals at no cost, and encouraging talented young musicians to audition for a spot in our orchestra.

 In addition, we are seeking other ways to support our area’s youth by helping raise funds for their special musical opportunities.
-Last year, we held a raffle at one of our concerts, where we contributed proceeds to support the Mount Vernon High School Wind Ensemble’s trip to Carnegie Hall!
+Recently, we held a raffle at one of our concerts, where we contributed proceeds to support the Mount Vernon High School Wind Ensemble’s trip to Carnegie Hall!

 From Jacob Scherr

 Director of Bands and Orchestra:

 The arts are alive and well in Skagit Valley!
 Musicians young and old within our community grow together and form a unique family.
 The support of this fantastic orchestra to help make it possible for the Mount Vernon High School Wind Ensemble to perform at Carnegie Hall, NY was beyond inspiring.
 Thank you for making this once-in-a-lifetime opportunity a reality!

 “Traveling to New York City was a fantastic experience for both me and all of my peers.
 To contribute to such a legacy of excellence in the MVSD music programs was extremely gratifying.
 The rehearsal process was long and often tedious, but the opportunity to perform in such an esteemed venue was life-changing.
 Never have I ever played in such a rich acoustic space, and to think that so many of my musical inspirations have played in the same facility is awe-inspiring and truly humbling.”

 – Drew Shipman, Flute (Senior Year trip to NY)